1. Home

 Kevin Hassett emerges as frontrunner for next Fed chair, raising concerns about independence amid White House pressure, although he stresses the importance of data-driven decisions.
 Goldman Sachs forecasts two cuts (March/June) to a 3-3.25% interest rate cut amid cooling employment.
 Reuters notes that rebounding growth (a 2.3% GDP projection) and sticky inflation (2.5% core PCE) may prompt a pause.
 Other sees repricing risks if data disappoints, with markets eyeing 2026 volatility.
 Gold typically rallies when the Fed shifts from tightening to an easing monetary policy.

 The Fed continues to face a conflict of objectives between inflation and unemployment.
-The latest labor market data from the US points to a weakening of the labor market.
-The US Federal Reserve could cite downside risks in the labor market, as it did in early 2025, as a reason for easing monetary policy.
-Poorer labor market data in the first quarter increases the likelihood of more interest rate cuts than are currently priced in.
+The latest labour market data from the US points to a weakening of the labour market.
+The US Federal Reserve could cite downside risks in the labour market, as it did in early 2025, as a reason for easing monetary policy.
+Poorer labour market data in the first quarter increases the likelihood of more interest rate cuts than are currently priced in.

 Beyond the key interest rate, there is another component of US monetary policy that should be considered for the gold price forecast for 2026: the end of quantitative tightening.
 The Fed officially ended its quantitative tightening (QT) program on 1 December 1, 2025, after withdrawing around US$2.4 trillion from the financial system since the start of the tightening cycle in June 2022.
 Gold typically rallies when the Fed shifts from tightening to an easing monetary policy.